Advertiser Disclosure

 Information Services

-Information booths are located near the baggage claim on the arrivals level of all terminals.
+Information booths are near the baggage claim on the arrivals level of all terminals.

-Terminal directories are also located throughout the airport to provide information on services and facilities.
+Terminal directories can be found throughout the airport to provide information on services and facilities.

 Children’s Play Areas

-Boston Airport ranked one of the top among the most kid-friendly U.S. airports, and it’s easy to see why as the airport has a children’s play area in 3 of the 4 terminals.
-Also known as “Kidports,” these play areas have fun climbing structures such as vintage airplanes and an airport control tower.
+Boston Airport is ranked among the most kid-friendly U.S. airports, and it’s easy to see why: It has a children’s play area in 3 of the 4 terminals.
+These Kidports feature climbing structures, including vintage airplanes and an airport control tower.

 • Terminal A: Near gate A18

-• Terminal B: In the retail corridor on the way to gates B30 to B36
+• Terminal B: In the retail corridor on the way to gates B30 to B36, and on the left after security

 Baby Facilities

 BOS has dedicated nursing rooms or Mamava suites in every terminal.
-These are located at:
+These are at:

 • Terminal A: Next to each restroom inside and outside of the secure area (4 in total)

-• Terminal B: Inside the secure area near gates B7, B18, and B37
+• Terminal B: Inside the secure area near gates B7, B18, and B38

 • Terminal C: Near gate C8